-Our Day 1 started on the 1.30 am the red-eye flight to Kansai International Airport.
-We stayed at Gion area and spent the rest of the day at Shijo, visiting Kamogawa and Gion.
+Our Day 1 started on the red-eye flight to Kansai International Airport.
+We stayed at Gion area and spent the rest of the day at Shijo, visiting Kamogawa (Duck River) and Gion.
 Check out my post at Autumn in Kyoto – Kamogawa and Gion on where we stayed and visited.

 Our Day 2 itinerary was a walking tour, we explored the Higashiyama District and visited Kiyomizu Temple, Nanzenji and Philosopher’s Path.
 We had an enjoyable time exploring Kyoto on foot though my feet were super sore by evening.
 Check out what we did and our photos at Autumn in Kyoto – Higashiyama and Kiyomizu Temple and Autumn in Kyoto – Nanzenji and Philosopher’s Path.